ChalkPE/Coin/README.md

 # Coin
-A repository for 2016 IT Factory COIN answers
+A repository for [IT Factory COIN](https://algorithm.dimigo.hs.kr/) answers